utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 ## Set up Postman in your organization

-To begin setting up Postman, assign the Team Admin role to one or more users, giving them permission to set up Postman and your team.
-Then Team Admins can contact your IT team for help with setting up, managing, and securing Postman in your organization.
-After you set up Postman, you can [set up your Postman team](#set-up-your-team).
+To begin setting up Postman, assign the Team Admin role to one or more users.
+This role gives them permission to set up Postman and your team.
+Team Admins can then contact your IT team for help with setting up, managing, and securing Postman in your organization.
+After you set up Postman, you can [set up your Postman team](#set-up-your-postman-team).

 ### Manage Team Admins and support users

 Identify users in your organization to be [Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), giving them permission to manage team members and team settings.
-[Create a Postman account](/docs/getting-started/installation/postman-account/#signing-up-for-a-postman-account) for these users, and [assign them the Team Admin role](/docs/administration/managing-your-team/managing-your-team/#managing-team-members).
+[Create a Postman account](/docs/getting-started/installation/postman-account/#signing-up-for-a-postman-account) for these users, and [assign them the Team Admin role](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).

 Team Admins can [assign the Super Admin role](/docs/administration/managing-your-team/managing-your-team/#managing-super-admins) to team members and [groups](/docs/collaborating-in-postman/user-groups/), giving them permission to manage everything with a team.
 It's recommended that you create a user account that isn't tied to an individual team member, and assign the Super Admin role to that user account.